nfinit/databook/os/vax-vms/020-software.md

-Getting software on your VAX
+Getting and installing first-party VAX software
 --------------------------------------------------------------------------------

-Given the nature and relative rarity of the VAX, it's reasonable to assume that software is generally unobtainable.
-This is true, at least to the extent that it would be in the PC world; standalone, third-party commercial software for the VAX is difficult for most novice users to find in the wild today.
-But luckily, you don't need it.
-Why?
-Because as it is on so many other large systems, much of the best VAX software products are first-party from DEC themselves, who regularly published collections of it in the form of *Consolidated Software Distributions* hosting everything from system utilities to compilers to fully fledged applications.
-"Condists" are plentiful online in places like the Internet Archive.

-This page mostly covers installing software from condist CDs, which have their own interactive menus and scripts.
-Third-party software installation methods may differ significantly, so always read the documentation.
+It's reasonable to assume that software is hard to find for something as uncommon as a VAX, and that assumption is generally true, at least to the extent of third-party products.
+Luckily for hobbyists, the VAX, like so many other large systems, has a rich base of first-party products from Digital themselves that are readily available online, typically in the form of a *consolidated software distribution*, or *condist*.

+Condist sets consist of multiple disks/tapes and have almost everything you need for a functional, useful system from system utilities to compilers to fully-featured productivity software, all installed in a more-or-less automated fashion.

 ### Preparation